 SELDC (South End Landmark District Commission)

-The Alliance hopes to collaborate with IBA to find a viable alternative to demolition that preserves the historic site and allows the organization to continue to thrive.
-We feel there may be an option for securing the north facade of the building and applying a creative approach to filling the space left by the eroded tower that could be an agreeable compromise to in-kind reconstruction.
-Though we understand the financial concerns of the nonprofit, and we strongly support their mission and presence in the neighborhood, we do feel that as the owners and stewards of this property for over 30 years they have a responsibility to maintain the building and make necessary repairs.
-Granting a rare exception to this requirement based on financial hardship would put the district Commission and the preservation community in an untenable position and create a precedent for other nonprofits to defer maintenance on their properties with the end goal of demolition and new construction.
-In order to protect the unique character and fabric of the historic district, which all owners are required to do, we are urging the owners, the Commission, ISD, and our preservation partners to collaborate with us in searching for a satisfactory alternative to complete demolition.
-It is important that all options are fully examined including creative engineering solutions that have proven successful on other historic buildings.
+The Alliance had hoped to collaborate with IBA to find a viable alternative to demolition that would have preserved the historic site and allow the organization to continue to thrive.
+We felt there were options for securing the north facade of the building and applying a creative approach to filling the space left by the eroded tower that could have been an agreeable compromise to in-kind reconstruction.
+Though we understand the financial concerns of the nonprofit, and we strongly support their mission and presence in the neighborhood, we do feel that as the owners and stewards of this property for over 30 years they had a responsibility to maintain the building and make necessary repairs.
+After the initial instructive from ISD to remedy the situation, IBA made no real effort to save the buildings, instead waiting until they had deteriorated further, forcing ISD’s hand.
+While one may argue if decades of deferred maintenance that led to this condition would be considered demolition by neglect, it’s inarguable that the action (or inaction) following the initial ISD citation was demolition by neglect.
+This result, known as demolition by neglect, sets an alarming precedent for other historic structures throughout the city.
+In their desire for a new building at this site, IBA failed to protect the historic buildings in their care, to work collaboratively with preservation professionals to find an alternative, and to demonstrate their commitment to responsible stewardship.
+Allowing a building to deteriorate until it is deemed unsafe to the public in order to subvert the local review and approval process is unacceptable.

 Highlights from our activity log: